-- Nutritional/dietary supplements, including vitamins and minerals, are not well regulated and may cause a positive drug test. - Student-athletes have tested positive and lost their eligibility using nutritional/dietary supplements. - Many nutritional/dietary supplements are contaminated with banned drugs not listed on the label. - Any product containing a nutritional/dietary supplement ingredient is taken at the student-athlete's own risk.
+- Nutritional/dietary supplements, including vitamins and minerals, are not well regulated and may cause a positive drug test. - Student-athletes have tested positive and lost their eligibility using nutritional/dietary supplements. - Many nutritional/dietary supplements are contaminated with banned drugs not listed on the label. - All nutritional/dietary supplements are taken at the student-athlete's own risk.

 Athletics department staff should consider providing guidance to student-athletes about nutritional/ dietary supplement use and the importance of having supplement products checked by qualified staff members before consuming.
-The NCAA subscribes only to Drug Free Sport AXIS[TM] for authoritative review of label ingredients in medications and nutritional/dietary supplements.
-Contact Drug Free Sport AXIS at 816-474-7321 or dfsaxis.com (password ncaa1, ncaa2 or ncaa3).
+The NCAA subscribes only to Drug Free Sport AXISTM for authoritative review of label ingredients in medications and nutritional/dietary supplements.

+Contact Drug Free Sport AXIS at 816-474-7321 or axis.drugfreesport.com (password ncaa1, ncaa2 or ncaa3).